rgs1/zk_shell/README.md

 │   ├── quota
 ```

-readline support is enabled (if readline is available).
+Line editing and command history is supported via readline (if readline is available).
+There's

-You can also copy individual files from your local filesystem to a znode
+also autocomplete for most commands and their parameters.

-in a ZooKeeper.
-Recursively copying from your filesystem to ZK is supported,
+Individual files can be copied between the local filesystem and ZooKeeper.
+Recursively copying
-but not from ZK to your local filesystem (since znodes can have content and
+from the filesystem to ZooKeeper is supported as well, but not the other way around since znodes
-children).
+can have content and children.

 ```
 (CONNECTED) /> cp /etc/passwd zk://localhost:2181/passwd